javarhol/tube_test_analysis/tube_test_analysis_tutorial.md

 You can download this R Markdown file and run the same code with your own data.
-Then check out my other tutorials on graphing dominance data
+Then check out my other tutorials on visualizing dominance data (forthcoming)

 ## Summary of data analytics used

 This work uses the R packages, dplyr and tidyr to organize the data into a usable form.
-The data is then run with the ‘compete’ package to determine the dominance ranks.
-Custom graphs were made with ggplot to visualize the changes in dominance rank across three weeks.
-The data is then filtered and analyzed per behavioral test (exploration, zero-maze, stress hormones, and body mass) with complementary plots.
+The data is then run with the ‘compete’ package to determine the dominance ranks using lists and lapply.
+All data is then written to separate .csv files for data visualization

 ## Determining the dominance ranks with the ‘compete’ package